neha-kay/Kiko-plus/_posts/2017-08-05-i-will-make-you-love-bollywood-music-in-20-minutes.md

 1. Pick your poison!
 Side effects: addiction 😉
 2. Leave this page open in the background while you work!
-3. If you're really serious about getting into it, I'd recommend re-listening to the playlist(s) 2-3 times
+3. If you're really serious about getting into it, I'd recommend re-listening to the playlist(s) 2-3 times.
 4. Message/email me for further recommendations if you want them!

 ## A note to my Indian friends